Open Access books

 How to publish an Open Access Book?

 Ask your publisher in an early stage.
 For instance, you can ask to make the manuscript immediately available, and the final book Open Access after a set period of time.
-When your publisher gives permission, you can make the digital version publicly available via LUCRIS and the Leiden Repository.
+When your publisher gives permission, you can make the digital version publicly available via LUCRIS and Scholarly Publications.
 If necessary, an embargo period can be applied.

 More and more publishers are willing to publish books immediately Open Access.
 The costs for this service may vary from 7.000 tot 15.000 euros per book.
 Knowledge Unlatched may also be an option for this way of Open Access publishing.
 In that businessmodel, libraries share the costs.